 We grow the majority of our cattle feed on our farm in South Shropshire.
-This reduces the need for hauling grain across the country and is also more cost effective.
+This reduces the need for hauling grain across the country.
 We grow maize and grass forage, hay, oats, wheat and barley, on a traditional crop-rotation system.
-The cattle feed is milled and mixed on the farm, and fed in proportions recommended by our nutritionist.
+The cattle feed is milled and mixed on the farm, and fed in proportions recommended by our cattle’s nutritionist.
 The straw from the crop is used for deep litter bedding the calves, young stock and bulls and once soiled is spread back on the land as fertilizer.